-Investment: Investment provisions in CPTPP are designed to give investors greater certainty, stability and protection for their investments and to secure access to the Canadian and Asia-Pacific markets.
+Investment: Investment provisions in CPTPP are designed to give investors greater certainty, stability and protection for their investments and to secure access to the Canadian and Indo-Pacific markets.

-Intellectual property (IP): CPTPP establishes a regional standard for IP protection and enforcement in the Asia-Pacific, providing Canadian creators and innovators with a transparent and predictable framework for operating in CPTPP member countries.
+Intellectual property (IP): CPTPP establishes a regional standard for IP protection and enforcement in the Indo-Pacific, providing Canadian creators and innovators with a transparent and predictable framework for operating in CPTPP member countries.

 Labour and the environment: CPTPP includes clear commitments to uphold CPTPP members’ respective standards on labour and environment and not to undermine them for commercial gain.